17 Top-Rated National and State Parks in Utah

 Zion National Park | Photo Copyright: Lana Law

-Zion is one of the most visited parks in the United States and one of the most breathtaking landscapes in the Southwest.
-Massive cliff walls and mountains line the valley and have given rise to the term "vertical park," which is often used to describe Zion.
+Not surprisingly, Zion is one of the most visited parks in the United States and it's home to one of the most breathtaking landscapes in the Southwest.
+Massive cliff walls and mountains line the valley, leading to the term "vertical park," which is often used to describe Zion.
 In the spring, waterfalls pour off the ledges, feeding the Virgin River as it flows through the canyon.

-Hiking in Zion: Two scenic roads offer access to the park and attractions, but more terrain can be explored on foot.
-Zion has an extensive system of hiking trails that take you through the canyons and along the ridges high above.
-You can immerse yourself in the scenery by hiking below the giant rock walls or up the Virgin River through The Narrows, and fearless hikers can experience the grand views from lookouts more than 1,000 feet above the canyon floor.
+Zion has an extensive system of hiking trails that take you through canyons and along the ridges high above.
+You can immerse yourself in the scenery by hiking below the giant rock walls, alongside rivers, or, fearless hikers can experience the grand views from lookouts more than 1,000 feet above the canyon floor.

 Rock wall along Zion-Mount Carmel Highway